HRen369/simple-projects/README.md

 This repo contains all of my simple projects
 These projects typially
 - Less than 1500 lines of code
-- Minimal UI and look ugly
+- Minimal UI and look ugly or are a console app
 - Focus more on the fundamentals of the language
 - Avoid heavy usage of libraries and frameworks